 Similar to Fire Emblem Gaiden and Fire Emblem: The Sacred Stones, the world map makes it's third appearance in Fire Emblem: Awakening.
 Players use this to navigate the world of Fire Emblem, taking on story missions, side-quests called 'Paralogues', encountering randomly-spawned enemies and shopkeepers, and also to fight and recruit new characters met via Spotpass or Streetpass.

-Additionally, and selectable separately from these modes, are the Difficulty settings.
+Additionally, and selectable separately from these modes, are the difficulty settings.
 Initially, the game has three difficulties available to players: Normal, Hard, and Lunatic.
-Normal is a good difficulty for players new to the series, or ones mostly interested in the game's story.
-Hard is generally considered the go-to difficulty for series veterans, or players familiar with the strategy game genre.
+Upon beating Lunatic, Lunatic+, an even more challenging difficulty, is unlocked.

 Player-Created 'Avatar' Unit

 Upon the start of the game, the player will create a protagonist called the Avatar that accompanies the main character Chrom throughout the game, similar to the Hero of Shin Monshou no Nazo and the strategist in Fire Emblem.
 This character has access to every class in the game save those restricted by gender, and starts off as the Strategist class, which can use both swords and magic tomes.
 The player's unit is also special in that if it dies, then it's game over, and the player is asked to reload their last save.
 The only other unit this applies to is the protagonist Chrom.